bgsulz/Phrazy/README.md

-# Phrasewalk
+# Phrazy

-Phrasewalk is a word-based puzzle game.
+Phrazy is a word-based puzzle game.
 Drag and drop words into a grid such that all adjacent pairs of words form phrases or compound words.

 ## Rules